 They know the name the mastermind uses, Saladin, but they know nothing else about him.
 They do know the name of the woman who was in Marais to lead the bombing and killing, Safia Bourihane.
 She is a “Black Widow,” a woman willing to kill and even where a suicide vest for the terrorist group ISIS.
 Now, Allon must find and train his own “Black Widow,” a woman who can infiltrate ISIS and discover the identity of Saladin before he can strike again.

-THE LOWDOWN: Daniel Silva has, as of this writing, had 19 spy novels.
+Daniel Silva has, as of this writing, had 19 spy novels.
 I have only read the 16th (The English Girl) and this 19th, The Black Widow.
 I thought both novels were thrilling entertaining reads that were so gripping that I found them hard to put down.
 Each one is filled with compelling characters that form diverse casts.
 You really never know what kind of character will pop up in Silva's novels.
 I won't lie and say that everyone of them is well-developed.
 Most just show up to fill a need at a particular moment or moments in the novel, but they serve their purpose quite well.

 Silva can be credited for his ingenious plots, but while The Black Widow has some clever twists and unexpected turns, I think that The English Girl has stronger plotting.
 I would even call it cunning.
 The Black Widow is an epic novel of international drama, but its plot is simply barreling towards an epic terror attack.
 That speed and intensity of that barreling ebbs and flows.